virgiliud/anchorScroll/README.md

 ```
 ### Data Attributes

-- `data-class-to`: The element to which a class is added on scroll events.
+- `data-class-to`: (string) The element to which a class is added on scroll events.
 Include the dot(.) or hash(#) in the value. `data-class-to` is not required if you are adding the class to the anchor link's target.
 Set `this` as the value to add the class to the clicked anchor link itself.
-- `data-scroll-start`: Class added when scrolling starts (the class is removed when scrolling ends).
+- `data-scroll-start`: (string) Class name added when scrolling starts (the class is removed when scrolling ends).
-- `data-scroll-end`: Class added when scrolling ends (the class is removed when scrolling starts again).
+- `data-scroll-end`: (string) Class name added when scrolling ends (the class is removed when scrolling starts again).
 - `data-keep-start`: (boolean) Keep the class that is added when scrolling starts.
 The attribute does not require a value.
 - `data-keep-end`: (boolean) Keep the class that is added when scrolling ends.
 The attribute does not require a value.